AuDigitalHealth/ci-fhir-r4/pages/_includes/dh-relatedperson-core-1-intro.md

 A [RelatedPerson](http://hl7.org/fhir/R4/relatedperson.html) resource is used within the context of a referencing resource.

-This profile is designed to set a core RelatedPerson standard:
+This profile is designed to set a core RelatedPerson standard for:
 * Recording or updating a related person referenced by another resource
 * Reading related persons referenced by another resource